Prednisone Drug Interactions + 5 Ways to Minimize Side Effects

 I can see licorice happening quite a bit because a lot of people think, “Oh, prednisone is depleting my adrenals.
 So let me give myself an adrenal support supplement.”
 Unfortunately, licorice is one of the main ingredients in adrenal support supplements.

 Basically prednisone and licorice are counteracting each other.
 So you just don’t want to start licorice when you’re on high-dose prednisone if you need prednisone to do its job.
-The jury is still out on whether you can do licorice later on while on lower doses of prednisone.
-We’ll get back to you on that one.
+The combination of licorice and prednisone might increase the side effects of prednisone.
+A few case reports show that the combination “increases the duration of activity and increases the blood levels of corticosteroids.”

 5 Ways to Minimize Side Effects Caused by Prednisone Drug-Drug Interactions